 These GTCs and any contracts concluded on their basis shall be subject to the law of the Federal Republic of Germany to the exclusion of the Convention on Contracts for the International Sale of Goods (CISG).

-If the Customer is a commercial undertaking or either a legal entity or special fund under public law, then the sole place of jurisdiction for any disputes arising from this Contract shall be our corporate domicile.
-We are, however, entitled to assert claims of our own at the Customer’s own place of jurisdiction.
+If the Customer is a commercial undertaking or either a legal entity or special asset under public law, then the sole place of jurisdiction for any disputes arising from this Contract shall be our corporate domicile.
+We are, however, also entitled to assert claims of our own at the Customer’s own place of jurisdiction.

 Should individual provisions of these GTCs be invalid in whole or part, or should there be a gap in these GTCs, this shall not affect the validity of the remaining provisions.

-Edited to: 23 November 2019
+Edited to: 11 November 2021